juju/docs/src/en/howto-privatecloud.md

   - **$REGION** - The region name of the cloud.
   - **$KEYSTONE_IP** - The address of the cloud's keystone server.

+!!!
+Note:
+    You can also specify, via the `--stream` option, an image stream (see [Image streams][anchor__image-streams]) that is not 'released' (i.e.
+    'daily').
+However, doing so will require you to specify this stream explicitly when using this metadata to create any subsequent controllers.

 If you have images for multiple series of Ubuntu, run this command again for each series substituting **$OS_SERIES** with the series name and **$IMAGE_ID** with the image ID that matches that series.